sondresolb/certificate-visualize/README.md

 ```
 git clone "repo"
 ```
-Change directory into the root folder of certificate-visualize
+Change directory to the root folder of certificate-visualize

 ```
 cd cert_visualize